NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-12.md

 #Q
 Subsidies :: are another type of economic instrument.
-They are payments that the government makes to producers or consumers to encourage them to produce or consume a good or service.
+They are <mark style="background: #FF5582A6;">payments that the government makes to producers or consumers to encourage them to produce or consume a good or service.</mark>
 #/Q

 > [!example]